omgmog/omgmog.github.com/_posts/2012-04-07-video-integration-with-jekyll.md

 {% endraw %}
 {% endhighlight %}

-First we have a conditional block around this whole snippet, to check that we've specified a `page.video_url` in our YAML front matter.
+First we have a conditional block around this whole snippet, to check that we've specified a `page.iframe_url` in our YAML front matter.
 Then we've got pretty much the regular YouTube embed code, but I've got some extra markup around this, and some small differences to the iframe attributes.

 I've included a bunch of additional `url` parameters in the `src` attribute, to hide various bits of the embedded video, but this is all purely optional.
 The most important parameter here is probably the `wmode` parameter, if you set this to `transparent` you can aleviate any issues with embedded YouTube video appearing over absolutely positioned elements on your page.